-It's not all go, go, go—giving yourself a break is just as important, in order to avoid burnout or injury.
+It's not all go, go, go.
+Giving yourself a break is just as important to avoid burnout or injury.
 You might be tempted to throw yourself into a daily workout routine, but easing your way into it (every other day, for example) might be a smarter (and more sustainable) route.

 Why look at getting in shape as a necessary evil?
 The first step is to stop looking at working out as a means to something—be it crop-top-worthy abs or undoing a little holiday padding—and instead see it as a fun, daily adventure.

 Focus on the awesome instructor, the gym's great community, those crazy endorphins after a killer sweat sesh, or the newfound energy and focus you have to tackle the day.
 Toned, strong muscles?
 Well, that's just a nice side effect.

 Statistic Brain.
 New Years Resolution Statistics.
 Published December 15, 2018.